ZhangLab-DeepNeuroCogLab/EmoEditor/README.md

 ## EmoEditor Model
 <div align=left><img src="./fig/fig3_model.png" width="70%" height="70%" ></div>
 EmoEditor is an image diffusion model with local (shaded in green) and global (shaded in blue) branches.
-The pre-trained VAE’s encoder $\\mathcal{E}$ and decoder $\\mathcal{D}$ are fixed during training and inference.
-Exclusively employed during inference, the fixed emotion predictor $\\mathcal{P}$ predicts emotions on generated images for iterative emotion inference.
+The pre-trained VAE’s encoder E and decoder D are fixed during training and inference.
+Exclusively employed during inference, the fixed emotion predictor P predicts emotions on generated images for iterative emotion inference.

 ## Environment Setup
 ```